patcadelina/prometheus-wiki/Expression-Language.md

     http_requests_total{job="prometheus", group="canary"}

-### Range Vector Literals
+### Range Vector Selectors

-Range vector literals work like sample vector literals, except that a range duration is appended in square brackets (`[]`) at the end of the literal that specifies how far back in time values should be fetched for each resulting range vector element.
+Range vector literals work like sample vector literals, except that they select a range of samples back from the current instant.
+Syntactically, a range duration is appended in square brackets (`[]`) at the end of a vector selector to specify how far back in time values should be fetched for each resulting range vector element.

 Time durations are specified as a number, followed immediately by one of the following units: